IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `input`: defines type of values to be expected as input.
 The keys are component ids and values are types of input (in string format).
     Possible types are: "string", "boolean", "numeric", "array", or a custom name.
 - `output`: defines what this components outputs as their status and what instructions can be performed on this component
-    - `type`: the type of the status output
+    - `type`: defines type of values to be expected as output.
+Possible types are: "string", "boolean", "numeric", "array", or a custom name.
     - `instructions`: this is a map of the name of an instruction to the type of argument the instruction takes

 ### Puzzles